pazlydev/template-kit/README.md

 ### Editing text

-Add `innerHtml` to the _pazly-editable_ attribute.
+Add `innerHTML` to the _pazly-editable_ attribute.
 This will enable a text editor for the element.
-Please make sure that the innerHtml contains only text
+Please make sure that the innerHTML contains only text
 	<pre>
 		<code>
-			<a href="" pazly-editable="<b>innerHtml</b> bg href"  class="....
+			<a href="" pazly-editable="<b>innerHTML</b> bg href"  class="....
 		</code>
 	</pre>